 Equipment in the Dowhie Ceramics Center includes:

-Additionally, the nearby Tech Center houses a dedicated lighting studio with equipment for photographing your work.
+Additionally, the nearby Arts Center houses a dedicated lighting studio with equipment for photographing your work.
 You will be instructed in the safe and effective use of this equipment in your intermediate ceramics courses.

-The Painting Studio (AS 108) is one of two studios located in the Art Studio building, located between the Technology and Ceramics Centers.
+The Painting Studio (AS 108) is one of two studios located in the Art Studio building, located between the Arts and Ceramics Centers.
 It boasts 1933 sq. ft with a 78 sq. ft spray booth and a 77 sq. foot store room all of which are dedicated exclusively to painting.
 As a painting student, you will work with both oils and acrylics.
 You will learn and practice various painting techniques including old masters, impasto, hard edge, mixed media, and experimental applications.
 The following equipment and features are available in the Painting Studio to facilitate these studies:

 The Printmaking Studio is one of two media areas located in the ‘Art Studio’ building.
 This dual-purpose, smart classroom and studio space has over 2200 square feet dedicated exclusively to printmaking processes.
-As a student in the area, you will learn intaglio, relief, screen-printing, lithography, and montype printing techniques.
+As a student in the area, you will learn intaglio, relief, screen-printing, lithography, and monotype printing techniques.
 In addition to hand tools, the following large equipment is available in the Printmaking Studio to enable these studies:

 Etching and Relief

-The Technology Center houses:
+The Arts Center (formerly the Technology Center) houses:

-The Woodworking Studio is one of the studios located in the lower level of the Tech Center.
+The Woodworking Studio is one of the studios located in the lower level of the Arts Center.
 It boasts over 3000 sq. ft. of space dedicated to woodworking.
 There is a large common room with ample work space for students.
 Advanced students share a smaller a workspace in which each student has a personal work area of his or her own.
 Several woodworking benches are placed in the studio for those interested in traditional hand tools.
 The Woodworking Studio has a full complement of power and hand tools and a dedicated finishing space.
 Students in the Woodworking area create an incredibly vast array of objects ranging from traditional furniture to sculpture.